StatNLP/otedama/README.md

 stanford-parser.jar

+## Support

+For questions and comments, please contact Julian Hitschler: hitschler@cl.uni-heidelberg.de.
+We are happy to help with any issue you may encounter while using Otedama, no matter how big or small.

 ## License

 OTEDAMA was created 2013-2016 by Julian Hitschler, Laura Jehl, Sariya Karimova, Mayumi Ohta, Benjamin Körner and Stefan Riezler at the Institute for Computational Linguistics, University of Heidelberg, Germany (www.cl.uni-heidelberg.de).
-For question, please contact J.H.: hitschler@cl.uni-heidelberg.de
 OTEDAMA is licensed under the GNU General Public License (Version 3): http://www.gnu.org/licenses/gpl.html OTEDAMA is named after a Japanese juggling game for children: https://en.wikipedia.org/wiki/Otedama